ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 Cutting the amount of code we need to read and write complex messages is great: the results are easy to read and understand.
-Let’s continue this process for other aspects of working with ZeroMQ.
-Here’s a wish list of things I’d like in a higher-level API, based on my experience with ZeroMQ so far:
+Let's continue this process for other aspects of working with ZeroMQ.
+Here's a wish list of things I'd like in a higher-level API, based on my experience with ZeroMQ so far:

 - Automatic handling of sockets.
 I find it cumbersome to have to close sockets manually, and to have to explicitly define the linger timeout in some (but not all) cases.
-It’d be great to have a way to close sockets automatically when I close the context.
+It'd be great to have a way to close sockets automatically when I close the context.
 - Portable thread management.
-Every nontrivial ZeroMQ application uses threads, but POSIX threads aren’t portable.
+Every nontrivial ZeroMQ application uses threads, but POSIX threads aren't portable.
 So a decent high-level API should hide this under a portable layer.
 - Piping from parent to child threads.
-It’s a recurrent problem: how to signal between parent and child threads.
+It's a recurrent problem: how to signal between parent and child threads.
 Our API should provide a ZeroMQ message pipe (using PAIR sockets and inproc automatically.
 - Portable clocks.
 Even getting the time to a millisecond resolution, or sleeping for some milliseconds, is not portable.
 Realistic ZeroMQ applications need portable clocks, so our API should provide them.
 - A reactor to replace zmq_poll().
 The poll loop is simple, but clumsy.
 Writing a lot of these, we end up doing the same work over and over: calculating timers, and calling code when sockets are ready.
 A simple reactor with socket readers and timers would save a lot of repeated work.
 - Proper handling of Ctrl-C. We already saw how to catch an interrupt.
 It would be useful if this happened in all applications.